snorwin/powercoders/docs/pod.md

     1. Switch to the 'Administartor' view using the dropdown menu at :material-numeric-1-circle:.
     2. Navigate to 'Workloads' → 'Pods' :material-numeric-2-circle:.
     3. Switch to the your project using the dropdown menu at :material-numeric-3-circle:.
-       In each of the exercise make sure that you are in your project context before you are making any chnages.
+       In each of the exercise make sure that you are in your project context before you are making any changes.
-    4. Press 'Create' :material-numeric-4-circle:.
+    4. Press 'Create Pod' :material-numeric-4-circle:.
     5. Copy the following `Pod` definition file to the editor :material-numeric-5-circle::
         ```yaml
         apiVersion: v1